Overview: Query Builder for HubSpot Marketing (Landing Pages)

 How to add a Custom Landing Page Metric to a Databoard

-- If there is no data returned for the specified Date Range(s), no data will be displayed in the Data Preview.
+- If there is no data returned for the specified Date Range(s), no data will be displayed in the Preview data.

 - "Average Time on Page" is defined as the average amount of time a visitor stays on a particular page.
 This is calculated by the following equation: Total Time on Page / Pageviews on Page.